 What is AD&D Insurance and how is it different from life insurance?

-- Basic accidental death and dismemberment (AD&D) insurance is a policy that pays full benefits to beneficiaries if the cause of death of the policyholder is an accident.
+- Basic accidental death and dismemberment (AD&D) insurance is a policy that pays full benefits to beneficiaries if the cause of death of the policyholder is in a covered accident.
 In the event of a non-fatal accident that results in losing your eyesight, speech, hearing, or a limb, AD&D insurance will pay you or your beneficiaries a specified amount.

 - Because AD&D insurance is a limited form of life insurance it is generally less expensive than term-life or whole-life insurance policies.
 A basic AD&D insurance policy can provide stand-alone protection for you and your family or it can be considered supplemental insurance if it is added to a term-life or whole-life insurance plan.